-The following table may help in the question for D05, fishing gear: Table D1.
+The following table may help in the question for D05, fishing gear:

+Table D1.
 FISHING GEAR USED IN MALAWI

 Gear ID 1 &2: Beach Seines.
-These include Mosquito net, Chambo seine, Kambuzi seine, and Matemba seine.
+These include Usipa seine, and Kambuzi seine.
 Similar in construction except for headline length and mesh size.